segmentio/segment-docs/src/guides/usage-and-billing/account-management.md

 ## How do I change my account email address?

-To change the email address with which you use Segment, go to [User Settings](https://app.segment.com/settings/user){:target="_blank"}, make changes to your email id under **Email** and click **Update Profile**.
+To update the email address associated with your Segment account:

+1. Go to [User Settings](https://app.segment.com/settings/user){:target="_blank"}.
+2. Update your email address in the **Email** field.
+3. Click **Update Profile**.

-You should authenticate and also verify your new email address for the change to take effect.
-Note that Workspace Owners cannot make this change for other users.
+You'll need to authenticate and verify your new email address for the change to take effect.
+Note that [workspace owners](/docs/segment-app/iam/roles/#global-roles) can't make this change for other users.

 ## What happens if I change my workspace name or slug?